 Payback Period is the range of time you need before you recover your investment.

 Every publisher or developer uses different Payback Periods.
 Therefore, you must check your ROAS & ARPU on day N. This means that, if you want a positive ROAS on day 365, you could check your CPI on day 180 and discover that it is higher than your ARPU on that specific day.
-However, when you check your campaign on day 365, your CPI must be lower than your ARPU if you want your ROAS to be positive.
+However, when you check your campaign on day 365, your CPI must be lower than the ARPU of your mobile games, if you want your ROAS to be positive.

 ROAS is your friend.
 It tells you which direction you should take with your ad creatives and why ARPUs are a lot more related to the ROAS of your acquisition campaigns than their CPI.